apache/druid/docs/querying/sql.md

 DELETE https://BROKER:8082/druid/v2/sql/{sqlQueryId}
 ```

-The DELETE method requires the `sqlQueryId`, therefore to predict the query id you must set it in the query context.
+The DELETE method requires the `sqlQueryId` path parameter.
+To predict the query id you must set it in the query context.

 For example if you issue the following query:
 ```bash